thriveweb/davis-legal/content/pages/faq.md

-      In contrast to solicitors, barristers are ethically required (subject to agreement being reached as to their costs) to work on behalf of any client.
+      In contrast to solicitors, barristers are ethically required (subject to agreement being reached as to their costs) to use their skill and training as advocates on behalf of _any_ client.
+This is called the "cab rank rule".
     title: How does a barrister differ from a solicitor?
   - content: >-
       Barristers costs will vary depending on the nature of the work required,